michellelala/VolunteerGo/README.md

 ```
 $ git clone [repo]
 ```
-2. cd into repo directory and install all dependencies for the backend
+2. cd into repo root directory and install all dependencies for the backend
 ```
+$ cd [/path/to/repo/]
 $ npm install
 ```
 3. cd into frontend directory and install all dependencies